francescmarti00/dmu-multimedia/md/JS-New-Intro-III-TECH2015.md

 </html>
 ```

 **Exercise 5**.
-Modify 'Code B' so that the text of 'paragraph number 2' changes to blue if you click anywhere on the web page.

-**Exercise 6**.
 Modify 'Code B' so that the text of 'paragraph number 1' changes to bold if you click on 'paragraph number 2'.

-**Exercise 7 (Optional)**.
+**Exercise 6 (Optional)**.
 Modify 'Code B' so that the text background of 'paragraph number 2' changes to blue if you click on the button.
 (You can check the JavaScript syntax in <https://www.w3schools.com/cssref/pr_background-color.asp>).
 </br>
 </br>
 ## JavaScript Functions